 But, today the Church is ignorant of Satan’s devices.
 One of the tragedies of our Continuing churches is the disproportionate number of people, in far too many cases even of clergy, who proved themselves ignorant of Satan’s devices… We cannot afford the luxury of ignorance about Satan’s devices.
 He still goes about as a roaring lion, and it takes real humility to resist him.
 It takes, also, steadfastness in the faith.

-We have an enemy already – our common enemy; and we are all the same side.
+We have an enemy already – our common enemy; and we are all supposed to be on the same side, led by Christ.
 It must be like the musketeers said: “All for one and one for all.”
 Or, to put it better, "Forbearing one another, and forgiving one another, if any man have a quarrel against any: even as Christ forgave you, so also do ye."
 “Be therefore merciful, as your Father also is merciful.”

 Is being merciful accepting those who we have doctrinal disagreements with?

 Post a Comment